vikaskumr/dark-crystal-implemenation/README.md

 ```js
 const verifiedShard = openShard (signedShard, publicKey)
 ```

+Verify a signed message, and if valid return the message without the signature.

 - `publicKey` is a buffer
 - `signedShard` is a buffer
 - returns either a buffer with the verified shard, or false if the shard could not be verified